 Other items included a few furniture pieces, old suitcases, rustic pottery, colourful glassware, mid-century modern ceramics, vintage educational posters, black and white postcards, second-hand jewellery and some retro clothing, plus a few hats.

 Spitalfields Antique Market Information

 The location of this market is at Old Spitalfields Market, 16 Horner Square, London E1 6EW.
 The nearest station is Liverpool Street.
-Opening times are Thursday 8am until 5pm.
+Opening times are Thursday from 8 am until 5 pm.
 Expect to see about 150 traders there.
-The stalls are under cover which means you can also visit in the winter months or when it is raining (yes, there is likely to be rain, this is London).
+The stalls are undercover, which means you can also visit in the winter months or when it is raining (yes, there is likely to be rain, this is London).
 There are toilets on site.
-You will find a large number of street food vendors in the market which are exceptional.
-To find out more visit the Old Spitalfields Market Website.
+You will find a large number of street food vendors in the market.
+To find out more, visit the Old Spitalfields Market Website.

 Spitalfields Antique Market Organisers

 Sherman and Waterman host the Spitalfields Antique Market.
 The Covent Garden Antique Market is their other one which is on Mondays.
 Enjoy your rummage, and I hope you find something amazing!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Featured Image Was Taken From Objects on the Kings and Runners Stall.